athomasq/athomasq.github.io/categories/investing/pitch-me.md

 <br/>

-📧 **Email is the best way** to contact me.
-Don't send me text, linked-in, whatsapp or twitter messages, I may not respond.
+📧 **Email is the best way** to contact me.  athos1@gmail.com.

+📞 Don't send me text, linked-in, whatsapp or twitter messages.
+I am unlikely to respond.

 🧊 I welcome cold emails!  **No need for a warm intro**.

 📝 Send me a brief message along with a **deck or memo**.
 No need to ask permission to send a deck.
-If you don't or can't send me a deck, I can't invest.

 ℹ️ Your message should include the following **baseline info**:
 - *what the company does*